 Since most people in Rome will be concerned with ancient sites, another site you may want to consider visiting is MACRO (Rome’s contemporary art museum), set inside an old Peroni brewery – you will beat the crowds and the rain all at once.
 The bonus?
 It’s free to visit!

-Check out my posts The Best Free Things To Do In Rome and The Best Museums In Rome.
+Check out my post The Best Free Things To Do In Rome.